nfergu/memalot/README.md

 <br />
 <br />

 Memalot finds [memory leaks](#definition-of-a-leak) in Python programs.
-Memalot prints suspected leaks to the console by default, and also has a CLI and an MCP server for analyzing memory leaks.
+Memalot prints suspected leaks to the console by default, and also has a [CLI](#cli) and an [MCP server](#mcp-server) for analyzing memory leaks.

-For example, given this Python program which creates a string object every half a second:
+For example, here is a Python program which creates a string object every half second:

 ```python
 from time import sleep